-Services that are covered for you What you must pay when you get these services Acupuncture for chronic low back pain (continued) Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
-Ambulance services Covered ambulance services, whether for an emergency or non- emergency situation, include fixed wing, rotary wing, and ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation could endanger the person's health or if authorized by the plan.
-If the covered ambulance services are not for an emergency situation, it should be documented that the member's condition is such that other means of transportation could endanger the person's health and that transportation by ambulance is medically required. \$200 copay for Medicare- covered ground ambulance services 20% coinsurance for Medicare-covered air ambulance services Prior authorization may be required for non- emergency services.
-Annual physical exam The annual physical exam includes examination of the heart, lung, abdominal and neurological systems, as well as a hands-on examination of the body (such as head, neck and extremities) and detailed medical/family history, in addition to services included in the Annual Wellness Visit. \$0 copay for annual physical exam Annual wellness visit If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
+What you must pay when Services that are covered for you you get these services Acupuncture for chronic low back pain (continued) Auxiliary personnel furnishing acupuncture must be under the appropriate level of supervision of a physician, PA, or NP/CNS required by our regulations at 42 CFR §§ 410.26 and 410.27.
+Ambulance services Covered ambulance services, whether for an emergency or \$200 copay for Medicarenon-emergency situation, include fixed wing, rotary wing, and covered ground ambulance services ground ambulance services, to the nearest appropriate facility that can provide care if they are furnished to a member whose medical condition is such that other means of transportation 20% coinsurance for could endanger the person's health or if authorized by the Medicare-covered air plan.
+If the covered ambulance services are not for an ambulance services emergency situation, it should be documented that the member's condition is such that other means of transportation Prior authorization may be could endanger the person's health and that transportation by required for nonemergency services. ambulance is medically required.
+Annual physical exam The annual physical exam includes examination of the heart, \$0 copay for annual physical lung, abdominal and neurological systems, as well as a handsexam on examination of the body (such as head, neck and extremities) and detailed medical/family history, in addition to services included in the Annual Wellness Visit.
+Annual wellness visit There is no coinsurance, If you've had Part B for longer than 12 months, you can get an copayment, or deductible for annual wellness visit to develop or update a personalized the annual wellness visit. prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your Welcome to Medicare preventive visit.
 However, you don't need to have had a Welcome to Medicare visit to be covered for annual wellness visits after you've had Part B for 12 months.
-There is no coinsurance, copayment, or deductible for the annual wellness visit.
-Bone mass measurement For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
-There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
+Bone mass measurement There is no coinsurance, For qualified individuals (generally, this means people at risk copayment, or deductible for of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if